 - Click Resend Verification Email, and then click the link in the email when you receive it.

 Can someone take my suspended domain?

-No, your domain is only released for purchase if it expires and returns to our registrar, Tucows.
+No, your domain is only released for purchase if it expires and returns to one of our registrars, Squarespace Domains LLC or Tucows.

 What happens if I never verify my domain?

 Even if you don’t verify your domain, it follows the standard domain cycle.
 It will renew at the next renewal date, or it will expire if your card on file can’t be charged.

 I've had an active domain for over a year, but it was suddenly suspended.